yoanmalie/d8-theming-guide/custom-theme/info-file.md

 ![https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/awesome_theme_screenshot.png](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/awesome_theme_screenshot.png)

+The screenshot of cause doesn't have to be a `*.png`.
+It can be an `*.svg` or even an animated `*.gif`

-Conclusion: the filename for a screenshot does not have to be `screenshot.png`, as long as it is defined in the *{theme}.info.yml* file.
+**Conclusion:** the filename for a screenshot does not have to be `screenshot.png`, as long as it is defined in the *{theme}.info.yml* file.

 #### Adding stylesheets

 In Drupal 8, both stylesheets and scripts should be added using libraries.
 Read more on how to create a library with css and javascript files in the **libraries** chapter.

-#### Overriding stylesheets

-In Drupal 8, drupal.base.css has been replaced with normalize.css ([see this change record](https://www.drupal.org/node/2168417)).
-If you want to include a different version of normalize.css, you can override this file.

-	# Remove a CSS file:​
-	stylesheets-override:
-	  - normalize.css

 #### Removing stylesheets

-Alternatively, we can also completely remove a css file.
+Alternatively, a stylesheet can also be removed.

 	# Remove a CSS file:​
 	stylesheets-remove:
+	  - core/assets/vendor/jquery.ui/themes/base/dialog.css

+To remove a stylesheet, the full path to the css file should be used (instead of just a file name).
+This due to the fact that multiple css files can have the same name.

+In cases where a Drupal core asset is being removed the full file path is needed.
+In cases where the file is part of a library that belongs to a module or theme, a token can be used.

+> When using a token, it needs to be quoted because `@` is a reserved indicator in YAML.

+	# Removing a stylesheet from Bartik using the @ token.
+	stylesheets-remove:
-	  - normalize.css
+  	- '@bartik/css/style.css'

 #### Regions